 - If you’ve spilled bluing on something that cannot be soaked (shoes, countertop, porcelain sink, etc.), full strength household ammonia may remove the excess bluing.

-- If you have over-blued your white pet, please contact us.
+- If you have over-blued your white pet, download our Whiten Hair & Pets pdf, or contact us.
 Please be assured that bluing is non-toxic and will not harm your pet.
 We will help you remove the excess bluing from the white hair.